-- A. Product #1: As directed by the Board or requested by the Chair, preparation and/or review of proposed policy/Bylaws revisions and implications for Board consideration. - Product #2: Thorough orientation and training of new Board members. - Product #3: Recommendations for Board consideration regarding additional Board training opportunities to enhance the Board's governance skills and capabilities. - Product #4: Recommendations for Board consideration regarding Board and leadership development opportunities that would be of mutual value for PSIA-AASI and the Divisions. - B. Composition: Vice Chair, Board Secretary and one additional Board member appointed by the Board Chair at the Spring Board meeting.
+A. Product #1: As directed by the Board or requested by the Chair, preparation and/or review of proposed policy/Bylaws revisions and implications for Board consideration.

+Product #2: Thorough orientation and training of new Board members.

+Product #3: Recommendations for Board consideration regarding additional Board training opportunities to enhance the Board's governance skills and capabilities.

+Product #4: Recommendations for Board consideration regarding Board and leadership development opportunities that would be of mutual value for PSIA-AASI and the Regions.

+B. Composition: Vice-Chair to be committee chair, two additional Board members, and the CEO